frdel/agent-zero/prompts/agent.system.md

         - Tools help you gather knowledge and execute actions
     3. **tool_args**: Object of arguments that are passed to the tool
         - Each tool has specific arguments listed in Available tools section
+- No text before or after the JSON object.
+End message there.

 ## Response example that must be used every time
 ~~~json